sciencemesh/gocdb/container/README.md

 - Fix bug in `lib/Gocdb_Services/Role.php` not updating the Role record ID: After calling `em->persist`, `em->flush` has to be called to set generated values properly
     - Also apply the same fix to a bunch of other files, just in case...
 - The GOCDBAuthProvider used a non-existing class; fix by passing the required reference in the constructor
+- PI: Protect all methods via an API key

 ## Notes
 To make setting up and working with the GOCDB easy, user authentication was removed.
 This renders some features unusable, like applying user roles.